prmr/DesignBook/solutions/s-chapter6.md

 { /* ... */ } // Not executed if an empty iterator is returned.
 ```

 The disadvantage of this approach is that an implementation of `iterator()` must also be supplied for classes that have nothing to unpack.
-However, with Java 8 is is a relatively minor concern because we can specific a default method that returns an empty iterator in the `Show` interface:
+However, with Java 8 it is a relatively minor concern because we can specific a default method that returns an empty iterator in the `Show` interface:

 ```java
 @Override